penpot/penpot-docs/technical-guide/getting-started.md

 #### Create users using CLI

-By default (or when `disable-email-verification` flag is used), the email verification process is completly disabled for new registrations but it is highly recommended enabling email verification or disabling registration if you are going to expose your penpot instance to the internet.
+By default (or when `disable-email-verification` flag is used), the email verification process is completely disabled for new registrations but it is highly recommended enabling email verification or disabling registration if you are going to expose your penpot instance to the internet.